gnosispay/pse-react-native/README.md

 - Verify your authentication tokens are valid
 - Check network connectivity
-- Ensure the baseUrl is accessible
+- Ensure the webViewUrl is accessible

 **Authentication errors:**